When

 easiest states.
 For

-Origin (also known as an MSO) for the kit, plus a Bill of Sale.
-When you register
+(also known as an MSO) for the kit, plus a Bill

-the car, the state will issue you a title based on those documents,
+When you register the car, the state will issue you a title

 from state to state, and even regions within states.
 Most states will